The Skyrim Beautification Project is an extensive

-expanding the game with new content and adventures, while staying true to the original original game lore and style.
-Everything is kept true to the Elder Scrolls universe, but with enhanced effects and atmosphere.
-It is an adventure game after all, and beautiful settings doesn't make it less interesting to play.
+expanding the game with new content and adventure, while staying true to the original game lore and style.
+Everything is kept true to the Elder Scrolls universe, just with enhanced effects and atmosphere.
+It is an adventure game after all, and beautiful graphics don't make it any less fun to play.

 2 - Before getting started

-Before the enhanced graphic settings (The ENB) can be installed, some modifications (Mods) need to be installed, and some settings need to be changed.
+Before the enhanced graphical render settings (The ENB) can be installed, some modifications need to be done and some settings need to be changed.
+The SBP

 1 - Make sure that your installation of Skyrim (Legendary Edition or Standard Edition with all DLCs) is updated to the latest version (18.104.22.168.8).